5 minute read

 Here is my take:

 Fairness is always in the mind of the buyer.
-If a buyer thinks you are unfair, they will punish you.
+As Thaler says, if buyers think you are being unfair, they will penalize you, even if it requires irrational action on their behalf.

-When people think something is unfair, they will try to punish the perpetrator (or at least not reward them.).
-For example, before and after hurricane Irma, stores could have increased prices for high-demand products.
-People still would have paid.
-However, they also would remember this and probably not frequent that store again.
-This is punishing the store.
+So it truly comes down to this; when people think something is unfair, they will try to punish the perpetrator.
+At the bare minimum, they will try to not reward them.
+For example, before and after a hurricane, stores can increase prices for high-demand products.
+People still will pay but they will also remember and not frequent that store again.
+In other words, they will “punish” the store for their unfair behavior.

-To quote Thaler, our Nobel Laureate, “If you treat people in a way they think is unfair, then it will come back and bite you.”
+To quote Thaler, “If you treat people in a way they think is unfair, then it will come back and bite you.”

-Companies should think about the lifetime value of a customer.
-As pointed out in the article, Home Depot was phenomenal both before and after Hurricane Irma.
-They immediately confirmed that no prices would change (their standard policy) and at the same time mobilized their logistics organization to get 41 semitrucks into Miami as soon as possible after the hurricane.
+Instead of thinking about the short term profit that might be gained from some pricing strategies, companies should think about the lifetime value of a customer.
+As pointed out in the same New York Times article, Home Depot immediately confirmed after Hurricane Irma that as per their policy, no prices would change.
+They took the long view and considered the lifetime value of their customers.
+They strengthened their brand further by mobilizing a relief effort by sending 41 semi trucks to Miami shortly after the hurricane.
 If I lived in Miami, I would show my appreciation by frequenting Home Depot over their competitors for years to come.
 Heck, I may do that anyway.

 Richard Thaler also said, “A good rule of thumb is we shouldn’t impose a set of rules that will create moral outrage, even if that moral outrage seems stupid to economists.”
 I agree with this 99 percent.
 Almost all companies should do their best to understand when buyers see their price moves as unfair and avoid them like the plague.